WarrenHood/HoodDL/README.md

   -c, --cookies <COOKIES>
           Cookies to use with the download requests -t, --target-total-chunk-size <TARGET_TOTAL_CHUNK_SIZE>
-          The concurrent target total size of all chunks (MB) [default: 20] --chunk-retry-timeout <CHUNK_RETRY_TIMEOUT>
+          The concurrent target total size of all chunks in MB [default: 20] --chunk-retry-timeout <CHUNK_RETRY_TIMEOUT>
-          Timeout in seconds before retrying a chunk download (don't set this too low) [default: 15] --chunk-retry-delay <CHUNK_RETRY_DELAY>
+          Timeout in seconds before retrying a chunk download [default: 15] --chunk-retry-delay <CHUNK_RETRY_DELAY>
           Chunk retry delay in seconds [default: 5] --new-client-per-request